temenos-quantum/fabric-java-sample/README.md

 ```
 .
 ├── fabric
+│   └── HelloWorld
-│   └── FabricJavaSample
+│      └── Apps
 └── java
 	└── HelloWorld
+		├── pom.xml
+		└── src
 ```

 ## The Fabric App

-The `fabric/FabricJavaSample` subdirectory stores the Fabric application as it would result from exporting and extracting the Fabric application into a directory by the same name.
+The `fabric/HelloWorld` subdirectory stores the Fabric application as it would result from exporting and extracting the Fabric application into a directory by the same name.

 As this is just a *"Hello World"* example, the app itself is not very interesting. **The intent of this project and repository